IAMNISHANTSHUKLA/IAMNISHANTSHUKLA.github.io/ReadMe.md

 ## Personal Website
 Hi, This is my first attempt at building a website using HTML & CSS.
-It's a portfolio website. https://iamnishantshukla.github.io/
+It's a website for personal use. https://iamnishantshukla.github.io/